 - Configure a separate table for each project using the Select Issues Tab

-- Create a separate Jira Cloud block for each Jira project.
-You can add more block dashboards and re-name them to stay organized.
-Just refer to the dropdown below the blocks icon, which is named "Dashboard 1" by default.
+- Create a separate Jira Cloud app for each Jira project.
+You can add more app dashboards and re-name them to stay organized.
+Just refer to the dropdown below the apps icon, which is named "Dashboard 1" by default.

 - Select All Issue Types and Merge Records so imported records update successfully